What Is a QR Code Payment? Everything Businesses Need To Know

 Benefits of QR Code Payments

 - Lower fees: Typically, QR code payments come with lower fees than card-not-present (CNP) transactions.
-This is especially helpful when a customer has forgotten their credit card or wallet.
 Sometimes, fees are even lower than card-present.
-PayPal, for example, currently charges only 1% per QR code transaction.
+PayPal, for example, currently charges only 1.9% + 10 cents to 2.4% + 5 cents per QR code transaction.

 - Faster payments: You can process payments from several customers at once since they scan the code and put in their payments themselves.